 Akebia Therapeutics, Inc., referred to as Akebia or the Company, was incorporated in the State of Delaware in 2007.
-Akebia is a biopharmaceutical company with the purpose of bettering the lives of people impacted by kidney disease.
+Akebia is a fully integrated biopharmaceutical company with the purpose of bettering the lives of people impacted by kidney disease.
 The Company has one commercial product, Auryxia® (ferric citrate), which is approved by the U.S. Food and Drug Administration, or FDA, and marketed for two indications in the United States: the control of serum phosphorus levels in adult patients with chronic kidney disease, or CKD, on dialysis, or DD-CKD, and the treatment of iron deficiency anemia, or IDA, in adult patients with CKD not on dialysis, or NDD-CKD.
-Ferric citrate is also approved and marketed in Japan as an oral treatment for IDA in adult patients for the improvement of hyperphosphatemia in such patients with DD-CKD under the trade name Riona (ferric citrate hydrate).
+Ferric citrate is also approved and marketed in Japan as an oral treatment for IDA in adult patients for the improvement of hyperphosphatemia in such patients with DD-CKD and NDD-CKD under the trade name Riona (ferric citrate hydrate).

 Vadadustat, the Company's lead investigational product candidate, is an investigational oral hypoxia-inducible factor prolyl hydroxylase, or HIF-PH, inhibitor designed to mimic the physiologic effect of altitude on oxygen availability.
 On March 29, 2022, the Company received a complete response letter, or CRL, from the FDA.
 The CRL provided that the FDA had completed its review of the Company's new drug application, or NDA, for vadadustat for the treatment of anemia due to CKD in adult patients and had determined that it could not approve the NDA in its present form.
-In July 2022, the Company held an end of review meeting with the FDA to inform the Company's next steps with respect to the potential U.S. approval of vadadustat, if any, and in October 2022, the Company submitted a Formal Dispute Resolution Request, or FDRR, with the FDA.
-The FDRR focuses on the favorable balance between the benefits and risks of vadadustat for the treatment of anemia due to CKD in adult patients on dialysis in light of safety concerns expressed by the FDA in the CRL related to the rate of adjudicated thromboembolic events driven by vascular access thrombosis for vadadustat compared to the active comparator and the risk of drug-induced liver injury.
-On May 12, 2022, the Company received notice from its former collaboration partner, Otsuka Pharmaceutical Co.
-Ltd., or Otsuka, that Otsuka had elected to terminate the Collaboration and License Agreement dated December 18, 2016, or the Otsuka U.S. Agreement, and the Collaboration and License Agreement dated April 25, 2017, or the Otsuka International Agreement.
-On June 30, 2022, the Company and Otsuka entered into a Termination and Settlement Agreement, or the Termination Agreement, pursuant to which, among other things, the Company and Otsuka agreed to terminate the Otsuka U.S. Agreement and the Otsuka International Agreement as of June 30, 2022 (see Note 4 for further details).
-In October 2021, Otsuka submitted a Marketing Authorization Application, or MAA, for vadadustat for the treatment of anemia due to CKD in adult patients with DD-CKD and NDD-CKD to the European Medicines Agency, or EMA.
-In connection with the Termination Agreement, Otsuka transferred the MAA for vadadustat with the EMA to the Company.
+In October 2022, the Company submitted a Formal Dispute Resolution Request, or FDRR, with the FDA.
+The FDRR focused on the favorable balance between the benefits and risks of vadadustat for the treatment of anemia due to CKD in adult DD-CKD patients in light of safety concerns expressed by the FDA in the CRL for dialysis patients related to the rate of adjudicated thromboembolic events driven by vascular access thrombosis for vadadustat compared to the active comparator and the risk of drug-induced liver injury.
+In February 2023, the Company received a second interim response from the FDA to the FDRR.
+In March 2023, the Company had a productive meeting with the FDA, who indicated that it was continuing internal consultation with experts to complete the review and render a decision.
+FDA has indicated that it has completed internal discussions, and the Company expects a response to the FDRR within the next thirty days.
+In October 2021, the Company's former collaboration partner, Otsuka Pharmaceutical Co.
+Ltd., or Otsuka, submitted a Marketing Authorization Application, or MAA, for vadadustat for the treatment of anemia due to CKD in adult patients with DD-CKD and NDD-CKD to the European Medicines Agency, or EMA.
+In connection with the Termination and Settlement Agreement with Otsuka dated June 30, 2022, or the Termination Agreement, Otsuka transferred the MAA for vadadustat with the EMA to the Company.
+In April 2023, the European Commission, or EC, approved the marketing authorization of vadadustat under the trade name VafseoTM for the treatment of symptomatic anemia associated with CKD in adults on chronic maintenance dialysis.
 Vadadustat is approved in Japan as a treatment for anemia due to CKD in both DD-CKD and NDD-CKD patients under the trade name VafseoTM, and marketed and sold in Japan by Mitsubishi Tanabe Pharma Corporation, or MTPC.
+Vadadustat is also approved in Korea as a treatment for anemia due to CKD in DD-CKD patients.